 Mouse and Rat Poison: What They're Not Telling Us

-Most people can identify with this scenario.
-Little do they know that the warning should also read “Keep out of reach of all things great and small, bright and beautiful”, because it really is death in a box.
-The manufacturers are not required to divulge just exactly how lethal their toxic chemical concoction really is.
+Most people can identify with the scenario of finding a mouse in their home and wanting to do whatever it takes to remove it.
+Little do these people know that the warnings on rodent-killing products should also read: “Keep out of reach of all things great and small, bright and beautiful,” because they really are "death in a box."
+The manufacturers are not required to divulge, however, just exactly how lethal their toxic chemical concoction really is.

 What Are Rodents?

-Rodents are small mammals that share 'teeth' in common.
+Rodents are small mammals that share "teeth" in common.
 That is, they have both upper and lower incisors that continue to grow.
-As you might imagine, to keep their teeth from overgrowing they must continually gnaw on something.
-Unfortunately, that usually means roots, fruits, seeds and plant stems fall victim to their dental needs.
-It can also mean your walls, floors and household electric and vehicle wiring will suffer expensive damage.
-There are a few rodents that are the exception to the rule and only eat fish or insects.
+As you might imagine, to keep their teeth from overgrowing, they must continually gnaw on something.
+Unfortunately, that usually means roots, fruits, seeds, and plant stems fall victim to their dental needs.
+It can also mean your walls, floors, and household electric and vehicle wiring will suffer expensive damage.
+There are a few rodents that are the exception to the rule, however, and only eat fish or insects.

 deer and white-footed mouse